gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The boy looked away.
 "Yeah.
 He broke his neck."

-A Darpani with a broken neck...
-The royal collar whispered the most likely answer in my ear.
+A Darpani with a broken neck…  The royal collar whispered the most likely answer in my ear.
 "In the *umram*?"

 The boy nodded.